What is a Private Hire Driver's Licence?

 Please note that the evidence of passing the basic skills assessment and driving skills assessment must be submitted prior to the submission of the application form.
 The application form and a medical assessment form can be found below.

-Forms must be submitted by the applicant in person at the licensing office at the Civic Centre, when the forms for disclosure of any criminal record and a check of your driving history with the Driver and Vehicle Licensing Agency will be completed.
+Application forms and supporting documents must be submitted by the applicant in person at the licensing office at the Civic Centre, when the forms for disclosure of any criminal record and a check of your driving history with the Driver and Vehicle Licensing Agency will be completed.
 In order to undertake this part of the process you must be able to conclusively prove your identity to our satisfaction.
-Both these checks must be no more than six months old and the medical certificate must be no more than twelve months old at the date of grant of any licence.
+We will not expect your medical certificate to be more than three months old at the date of grant of any licence.

 It is also the policy of the city council that all licensed drivers obtain a BTech qualification in transporting passengers by taxi and private hire vehicle within six months of the grant of their licence.